List of Underdog characters: Jack Unger

-Jack Unger is Underdog's human companion.
+Jack Unger (portrayed by Alex Neuberger) is Underdog's human companion in the film.
 He is a teenager and Dan Unger's son.
 His mother has died some time ago.
 Although Dan is very understanding, Jack's relationship with him is not very smooth.
 When Dan brings him the dog Shoeshine which he found in the street, Jack at first does not want him.
 When the dog talks to him, he is understandably upset and wonders whether he is going crazy.
 However, soon he decides he wants to keep him.

-After Shoeshine defends Molly (Jack's classmate and the teenage female owner of the female dog he fancies) against robbers, Jack convinces him to use his powers to fight more evil, arguing that one cannot always just do what one likes.
-They decide that for his superhero actions Shoeshine takes on the secret identity of "Underdog", using Dan's college sweater, which has a big U on it, as his hero attire.

-Jack is played by Alex Neuberger.